List of Marvel Comics characters: A: Imperial Guard version

 Astra is a member of the Shi'ar Imperium's Imperial Guard.
 The character, created by Chris Claremont and Dave Cockrum, first appeared in The Uncanny X-Men #107.
 Astra has the ability to become intangible, allowing her to pass through solid objects.
 She can also use her power offensively, phasing her hand into her opponent and becoming partly solid, which gives them a physical shock and renders them unconscious.
 Like many original members of the Imperial Guard, Astra is the analog of a character from DC Comics' Legion of Super-Heroes: in her case Phantom Girl.

 Astra is a founding member of the Imperial Guard.
 She and the Guard first clash with the X-Men and Starjammers, on behalf of D'Ken and Davan Shakari, over the fate of Empress Lilandra Neramani.
 After the battle, Lilandra takes over as Majestrix, and the Guard swears allegiance to her.

 Brotherhood of Mutants version

-Astra is a mutant created by Alan Davis and first appearing in The Uncanny X-Men #366.
+Astra was created by Alan Davis and first appeared in The Uncanny X-Men #366.

-She is one of Magneto's first recruits from his original Brotherhood of Evil Mutants.
+Astra is a mutant with teleportation abilities who is one of Magneto's first recruits from his original Brotherhood of Evil Mutants.
 She does not share Magneto's goals, and the two part ways as enemies.

-Years later, she revives a mindwiped Magneto and clones him.
-Astra orders the clone to kill the original, but the clone loses the battle and joins the X-Men under the name "Joseph".
-Astra later uses him against Magneto and the X-Men.
-Astra later recreates Joseph without memories and programs him to hate humankind.
-She also creates mutated clones of other Brotherhood members.
-The Stepford Cuckoos uncover Astra's collaboration with Christopher Bach, president of the organization Humans Now, to restore fear to Magneto's name.
-Magneto defeated Joseph and his clone Brotherhood, but Astra escapes.
+Sometime after Orchis' attack on Krakoa, Astra joins 3K.

 Atom-Smasher

-Atom-Smasher is a name shared by three fictional characters in the Marvel Universe.
+Atom-Smasher is a name shared by three characters in the Marvel Universe.
 Atom-Smasher generated atomic radiation, which he could project as heat, concussive force, or hard radiation.
 His energies enhanced his durability and he could also transform into pure energy, though even this form could be contained with lead, graphite, or other radiation dampeners.